A Basic Guide to Self-Service POS Systems

 In addition to fast food like Wendy’s and McDonald’s, some sit-down restaurant franchises like Chili’s and Applebees also have self-service POS systems that let customers both order and pay from their table.

-Revel Systems, pictured above, is a popular quickserve POS that offers a kiosk self-checkout mode.
+Revel Systems (see our review), pictured above, is a popular quickserve POS that offers a kiosk self-checkout mode.
 This iPad POS system can be used by single-location businesses, though it’s scaleable to franchise-level businesses – Little Caesars and Cinnabon both use the Revel POS.
 (Other types of businesses, like retail stores, can also use Revel kiosk mode.)

-Lightspeed Restaurant, another popular food-service POS, also has a self-order menu function (see video below) that lets restaurant patrons place their own order from an iPad.
+Lightspeed Restaurant (see our review), another popular food-service POS, also has a self-order menu function (see video below) that lets restaurant patrons place their own order from an iPad.
 Note: this function is already available in the UK but it is “coming soon” to North America and Asia.

 Self-Service in Other Industries